History of American Samoa: Arrival of Western missionaries

-European and American Colonial Division of the Samoan archipelago
+European and American colonial division of the Samoan archipelago

-In 1872 the high chief of the tribes of the eastern Samoan islands gave America permission to establish a naval base in exchange for military protection.
-In 1878 the U.S. Navy built a coaling station on Pago Pago Bay for its Pacific Squadron and appointed a local Secretary.
+Initial American interest began midway through the 19th century when an 1838 U.S. whaling expedition reported on the commercial value of Pago Pago Bay.
+The U.S. was interested in gaining access to Samoan resources, particularly coconut oil and copra.

+Union blockade of Confederate sugar and cotton exports during the American Civil War (1861–65) provoked expansion into Samoa.
+Surging global demands for cotton and the need for economic recovery in the South following the war, made Samoa a prime candidate for cotton plantations.

+Whilst the U.S. Congress had initially been reluctant to establish a formal ties with Samoa, fears that the islands would be lost to Germany and Britain caused a shift in their attitudes.
+In 1872, an informal treaty was signed between the U.S. and Samoan chiefs.
+A second treaty was later signed in response to German and British plans to establish a protectorate over Samoa.
+The treaty of friendship was signed between the U.S. and Samoan leaders in 1878, which gave the U.S. rights to establish a naval coaling station at Pago Pago Bay and freedom of commerce in other Samoan ports.

 American Samoa is the result of the Second Samoan Civil War and an agreement made between Germany, the United States, and the United Kingdom in the Tripartite Convention of 1899.
 The international rivalries were settled by the 1899 Treaty of Berlin in which Germany and the U.S. divided the Samoan archipelago.
 The eastern Samoan islands became territories of the United States and later became known as American Samoa.
 The U.S. formally occupied its portion, with the noted harbor of Pago Pago, the following year.
 The western islands are now the independent state of Samoa.